Close

 3. Flexible and diverse career outcomes

 Studying a degree in business and management gives you wide scope to pursue a career across multiple disciplines.
 Business programs have the benefit of being flexible to adapt to your specific area of interest.
+Majors of our Bachelor of Business courses include Accounting, Marketing, Management and Hospitality and Tourism Management.

 If you are unsure of exactly what industry or role you might want to go into, you can choose to maximise your flexibility by studying a general Bachelor of Business at an undergraduate level or a Master of Business Administration postgraduate degree.

-4. Gain widely transferable skills
+4. Gain transferable skills

-• Communication: In a recent report from LinkedIn Learning, communication is the most in-demand skill for today’s job market to help candidates get hired, promoted, or change careers.
 The 2022 Corporate Recruiters survey found that recruiters valued graduates who showed strong communication skills and are strategic thinkers.
 With remote working becoming the norm, it is now more important than before to learn how to talk and listen to each other.

-• Time management: According to a LinkedIn survey, time management skills are included in the top five skill sets companies to say they need most.
 Time is a valuable commodity, so being able to manage it well will ensure a productive working week.

-• Leadership: The ability to guide projects, communicate a strategy or vision, and motivate your team, lies at the core of most business programs and can be instrumental in helping you to progress in your career whichever direction it takes you in.
+The ability to guide projects, communicate a strategy or vision, and motivate your team, lies at the core of most business programs and can be instrumental in helping you to progress in your career whichever direction it takes you in.

 TOP BUSINESS SOFT SKILLS